OENOLOGY 7500WT - Industry Experience (Oenology) PG

 (D) Confidential Employer’s Report

 Students are required to submit the attached form to their employer.
-The form must be returned to the Course Coordinator by MONDAY, May 26TH 2014.
+The form must be returned to the Course Coordinator (date to be advised).
 The completed form will be used as part of the final assessment.
 If this form is not returned by the above date a mark of zero will be given.

 If an extension is not applied for, or not granted then a penalty for late submission will apply.
 A penalty of 10% of the value of the assignment for each calendar day that the assignment is late (i.e. weekends count as 2 days), up to a maximum of 50% of the available marks will be applied.
 This means that an assignment that is 5 days late or more without an approved extension can only receive a maximum of 50% of the marks available for that assignment.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending

 Further details of the grades/results can be obtained from Examinations.